Robert Foster (politician): Political career

 Foster was first elected to the Mississippi House in November 2015.
 In 2017, Foster authored the current Mississippi death penalty law, which allows for executions by gas chamber, electrocution, and firing squad.
 Foster also introduced legislation in 2017 that would have “remove[d] affirmative action, multiculturalism and sanctuary of illegal alien students” from public universities in the state, though the bill didn't pass.

 Foster runs Cedar Hill Farm, an agritourism business in DeSoto County, Mississippi.
 During the 2019 Mississippi gubernatorial election, Foster portrayed himself as a conservative outsider aligned with Donald Trump.

-As a gubernatorial candidate, Foster's for Medicaid expansion received criticism from fellow Mississippi Republican Chris McDaniel.
+As a gubernatorial candidate, Foster's support for Medicaid expansion received criticism from fellow Mississippi Republican Chris McDaniel.
 Foster explained his support by arguing:"We're sticking our head in the sand because we don't like the policy of Obamacare.
 I think it's bad policy.
 The ACA is bad policy that had a lot of flaws, but it is the law of the land, and Mississippi is going to have to do what's in our best interest until that law is changed in Washington."